Siryoos/kserve-vllm-mini/README.md

 1. Fork the repository on GitHub.
 2. Clone your fork to your local machine.
 3. Install the development dependencies: `pip install -r requirements-dev.txt`
+4.  **Set up the pre-commit hooks:** This is crucial for ensuring your contributions pass the linter checks.
+    ```bash
+    pre-commit install
+    ```
-4. Create a new branch for your changes.
+5. Create a new branch for your changes.
-5. Make your changes and commit them to your branch.
+6. Make your changes and commit them to your branch.
+The hooks will run automatically.
-6. Push your changes to your fork on GitHub.
+7. Push your changes to your fork on GitHub.
-7. Open a pull request to the main repository.
+8. Open a pull request to the main repository.

 ### Code of Conduct